Meet the Team

 Stuart graduated from the University of Glasgow in 2014, He has since worked in small animal practice for 2 years in Newcastle area before moving and working abroad for a further 2 years in Australia and New Zealand whilst travelling around in a camper van!
 He returned to the UK in 2018 where he joined the Ashlands team.
 He is interested in all areas in small animal practice.
 When not working Stuart enjoys hiking and camping particularly in the Yorkshire Dales.

 Ben has been working in the Veterinary industry since 2004, qualifying as a registered Veterinary Nurse in 2008.
 He took over the role of Practice Manager in January 2022.
-Ben also has a keen interest in nurse clinics; providing many different services ranging from oral hygiene clinics to healthy pet club examinations.
-In his spare time Ben is a scout leader for a local scouting troop and divides his time between his scouting duties and caring for a wide variety of pets ranging from dogs and chickens to ferrets.
+In his spare time Ben is a scout leader for a local scouting troop.

 Amy began her career at Ashlands in 2006, to pursue her ambition of becoming a Veterinary Nurse.
 She started training at Myerscough College, as well as being employed full time with the practice, and in November 2009 she successfully qualified as a Registered Veterinary Nurse.
 Since qualifying as a Veterinary Nurse she was given the role of Deputy Head Nurse at Glusburn which entails ensuring the well being of a professional nursing team.
 She has now taken on the role of Deputy Practice Manager.
 She has a keen interest in physiotherapy and medical nursing, which she hopes to gain knowledge and experience of in the years to come.
 Amy has enrolled on a hydrotherapy course.